pbastide/integrated_phylogenetic_models/README.md

 		* `results`: files produced by the R script.

 * `simulations_speed_estimation`: simulation study for the velocity estimation.
-	* `datagen.pl`, `datagen.sh`: Script for data simulation using the Spatial Lambda Fleming Viot process.
+	* `datagen.pl`: Script for data simulation using the Spatial Lambda Fleming Viot process.
 	* `ibm`: repository containing `xml` files and associated simulated data.
 	* `sim_ibm.pl`: script to run the `xml` files using `PhyREX`.
 	* `postprocessslfv.R`: `R` script to plot the results.